 These signals are the write and read clocks, respectively.
-They can be clocked on the rising edge or falling edge of WCLK and RCLK.
+They are both active high.

 WEN and REN

 These signals are the write and read enables, respectively.
 They are both active low by default.
 These signals can be configured as active high.